-- 5.11 At the present time the levy for 2023/24 has been increased by 5% to £1m, there is however a risk that there will be a higher inflationary factor added by the Board and the Council has no control over the setting of this levy.
-Following significant lobbying from local government colleagues, the impact on increases to internal drainage board levies was acknowledged by the Government in 2023/24 with the introduction of the Internal Drainage Boar Levies grant.
-This grant was awarded to 15 local authorities to provide additional and exceptional one-off funding to councils most affected by increases in Internal Drainage Board Levies. - 5.12 Despite initial acknowledgement that the current funding process for drainage levies puts undue pressure on drainage board levy collection authorities, the government are not committing to ongoing support for those local authorities affected.
+- 5.11 The Internal Drainage Board Levy has been confirmed for 2024/25 with an increase of 5% taking the levy position to just over £1m, (the Council has no control over the setting of this levy).
+Following significant lobbying from local government colleagues, the impact on increases to internal drainage board levies was acknowledged by the Government in 2023/24 with the introduction of the Internal Drainage Board Levies grant.
+This grant was awarded to 15 local authorities to provide additional and exceptional one-off funding to councils most affected by increases in Internal Drainage Board Levies.
+Another one-year grant has now been announced, although allocation of the grant will not be known until the final settlement is released. - 5.12 Government is now recognising that the pressure these levies apply to collection authorities is an ongoing issue and DLUHC will work with DEFRA and the local government sector to implement a long-term solution, although no plans have yet been released.
 The Leader and the Director of Resources are representing Swale on a LGA Special Interest Group that are hoping to change the way that the current drainage board levy precept process impacts on local government financial position.